 It may be hard to know what to say or do when someone has breast cancer but you know you want to help.
 At Susan G. Komen we call you a “co-survivor.”
-A co-survivor can be anyone who is there for a breast cancer patient through their diagnosis, treatment and recovery.
-Some examples of co-survivors include: family, friends, spouses, partners, children or co-workers.
+A co-survivor can be anyone who is there for a breast cancer patient through their diagnosis, treatment, and recovery.
+Co-survivors can include family, friends, spouses, partners, children, and co-workers.

-There are many ways that co-survivors can support someone who has just been diagnosed or someone who has completed treatment years ago.
+There are many ways co-survivors can support someone who has just been diagnosed or someone who completed treatment years ago.
 By giving support you show strength and love.
-There are three main types of support: informational, emotional and practical.
+There are three main types of support: informational, emotional, and practical.

 Visit the co-survivor page to learn more about how you can be there for a loved one during their time of need.
 Remember that you as a co-survivor need support too.
 Sometimes watching a loved one battling breast cancer is just as scary as going through it yourself; get resources and facts to get through this challenging time together.